edsu/iacoll/README.md

 and the value is the JSON for the item metadata.
 Having the data stored this way allows it to be easily kept up to date.

+## Install

+To install *iacoll* you'll first need to install Python and then:

+    pip install iacoll

+## Usage

 For example you can download the metadata for items in the University of Maryland's collection: